-A further point to consider is that the difference between effective and headline rate derives from the tax allowance regime and the capital structure that the company chooses.17 This choice should be reflected in the allowable cost of capital, namely when there are different tax rates for equity and debt.
+A further point to consider is that the difference between effective and headline rate derives from the tax allowance regime and the capital structure that the company chooses.17 Regarding the tax allowance regime the NRA must check on whether this still gives the right economic signals as tax allowance schemes may pursue other objectives and can distort decisions.
+This choice should be reflected in the allowable cost of capital, namely when there are different tax rates for equity and debt.